-The Board of Water Supply (BWS) offers workshops (currently on hold due to coronavirus pandemic) throughout the year at the Halawa Xeriscape Garden.
-Workshop participants learn about rain barrel water catchment as an alternative and effective method for conserving water outdoors for use in a number of activities including watering lawns or indoor and outdoor plants, as well as washing cars and pets.
+The Board of Water Supply (BWS) offers workshops (currently on hold due to coronavirus pandemic) throughout the year at the Halawa Xeriscape Garden where attendees learn about rain barrel water catchment as an alternative and effective method for conserving water outdoors for use in a number of activities including watering lawns or indoor and outdoor plants, as well as washing cars and pets.
 Here are some commonly asked questions about rain barrel catchment.

-Research shows that up to 600 gallons of water can be collected from just one inch of rain on a 1000 square foot rooftop - that's enough water to fill twelve large fish tanks!
+Research shows that up to 600 gallons of water can be collected from just one inch of rain on a 1,000 square foot rooftop.
+That's enough water to fill 12 large fish tanks!
 Not only will the use of potable drinking water be reduced when you use a rain barrel water catchment system, but the total amount on the water portion of your service bill will be, too.

 Many local vendors sell 55-gallon drums as well as fully-constructed rain barrels online.
 You may also check with local companies who use 55-gallon barrels for product storage and see if they have them available.
 Instead of the traditional 55-gallon barrel, large trash cans may also be used to construct your catchment system.

 Also, do you have a plastic barrel you want to convert into a rain barrel but need assistance in drilling and threading the hole?
 Well you're in luck!
 Drilling and threading services are being offered to barrel owners by the master gardeners at the Pearl City Urban Garden Center.
 Those interested may call (808) 453-6055 to schedule an appointment for Tuesday or Thursday between 9 a.m. and 10 a.m. or bring your barrel to their Second Saturday event.